U.S. Department of Justice - Office on Violence Against Women (OVW)

 Pursuant to 34 U.S.C. § 20121(c), funds under this program must be used for one or more of the following purposes:

 In FY 2021, OVW is interested in supporting the following priority area: Empower victims to become survivors by focusing on long-term safety and sustainable economic independence.
 Applications proposing activities in the priority area will be given special consideration.

 GrantWatch ID#: 166867

 OVW estimates that it will make up to 56 awards.

-1. New and Continuation LAV Grant Program applications that are proposing to provide legal services primarily to victims of domestic violence or that do not meet the requirements for the specific sexual assault-related project may request up to $600,000 for the entire 36-month project period.
+New and Continuation LAV Grant Program applications proposing to provide legal services primarily to victims of domestic violence or that do not meet the requirements of the sexual assault-related project described below may request up to $600,000.

-2. New and Continuation LAV Grant Program applications that are submitted by sexual assault victim service providers or sexual assault coalitions and that are proposing to focus 80 percent or more of the project’s activities on legal services for victims of non-intimate partner sexual assault, may request up to $800,000 for the entire 36-month project period.
+New and Continuation LAV Grant Program applications submitted by sexual assault victim service providers or sexual assault coalitions and that are proposing to focus 80 percent or more of the project’s activities on legal services for victims of nonintimate partner sexual assault may request up to $800,000.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Submit LOIs to: firstname.lastname@example.org

 For assistance with the requirements of this solicitation, email OVW at the above email address.
 Alternatively, interested parties may call OVW at 202-307-6026.